dhigby/open-drupal-vm/README.md

 1. Install VirtualBox 4.3.16+
 2. Download .oma file and go to 'File -> Import appliance'
-3. The default drupal site is available at http://drupal.local and installed at /home/opendrupal/sites/drupal1
+3. The default drupal site is available at http://drupal.local and installed in the folder: __/home/opendrupal/sites/drupal1__

 ## Description